Big Oxford Survey

 Holi powder when made from rice or corn starch and food colouring is biodegradable and one of the safest trashing products in terms of its environmental impact.
 But make sure to check that the holi powder you buy is made from these substances and does not include other chemicals or polymers, because these would be damaging to the environment.

-Biodegradable holi powder can be found on amazon
+Biodegradable holi powder can be found on the following website:

 HAVE AN AWESOME